Wrinkling of an elastic sheet floating on a liquid sphere: Preliminaries

-where $\u$ is a radial real-valued function constrained by the boundary condition $\u(0)=0$.
+where $\u$ is a radial real-valued function constrained by the boundary condition $\u(0)=0$ and $W_\rel$ is defined in \eqref{Wrel}.
 This functional reflects a competition between the elastic energy of radial tension and the elastic cost of deforming circles derived in the previous subsection.
-We consider $F_h^0$ for two reasons: 1) we can explicitly write its minimizer (see~\eqref{v0}) and 2) it captures quite well the behavior of $E_h$ (Theorem~\ref{thm1}).
+We consider $F_h^0$ for two reasons: first, we can explicitly write its minimizer (see~\eqref{v0}); second, it captures the behavior of $E_h$ quite well (Theorem~\ref{thm1}).